xSyNcr0/apg/readme.md

     Obfuscation Iterations: 1 to 99
     Year Range: 2016, 2021

-Example Output

 Generated passwords will be saved in wordlist.txt file in the current directory.

 Disclaimer
 The developer assumes no liability and is not responsible for any issues or damages caused by using APG.
 Use at your own risk.
-License

-This project is licensed under the MIT License - see the LICENSE file for details.
 Author
 Created by xSyNcr0

-Feel free to adjust the content and formatting to better match your preferences or project specifics.